SOUNDS OF OUR TOWN

 REPRESENTING REGGAETON

-The Representing Reggaeton project, led by Lauren Chalk, explores the heritage spaces and practices related to the Afro-Caribbean popular music genre, reggaeton.
+The Representing Reggaeton project, led by Lauren Chalk (with supervision from Sarah), explores the heritage spaces and practices related to the Afro-Caribbean popular music genre, reggaeton.
 Deriving from Black communities and traditions, the rhythms of this music are sonic legacies of cultural interactions and historical processes across the Caribbean and Americas.
 Reggaeton, however, is typically excluded from traditional definitions of cultural heritage.

 The Representing Reggaeton project explores the heritage of reggaeton as told by voices of the genre’s communities of practice – including those which have been historically overlooked, socially marginalised and culturally silenced by traditional spaces and institutions.
 Through interviews and conversations with stakeholders and fans, the project explores how reggaeton is represented through museums, archives and galleries (whether online or physical, institutional or grassroots) and how stakeholders – who may not necessarily consider themselves heritage practitioners – have responded to the genre and its histories through podcasting, social media and artwork.